Georg Wüst: Scientific achievements

 His pioneering analysis of the large-scale distribution of Atlantic water masses and their regions of origin showed the strong role of interhemispheric exchange and provided the first evidence for the concentration of water mass spreading in western boundary currents.
 In this work the Core Method developed by Wüst was an essential tool for the studies of circulation.
 The series was considered of such importance that the U.S. National Science Foundation facilitated the translation into English during the 1970s and 1980s.
 Until present times the data set is considered a most important basis for research in the Atlantic Ocean.

-But Wüst did not limit himself on Atlantic research, other oceans were investigated in comparison.
+But Wüst did not limit himself to Atlantic research, other oceans were investigated in comparison.
 He also had a particular interest in the origin and spreading of deep bottom water.
 Wüst carried out important studies of adjacent seas.
 Already in his early years he showed that vertical convection in the Okhotsk Sea produces water masses that provide an essential source of North Pacific Intermediate Water.
 His results on the European Mediterranean Sea provided an important basis for later investigations He provided an improved view on the circulation in the Caribbean Sea during his stay at Lamont.
 He also contributed to some studies in the Baltic His studies of sea bottom topography indicated his long-standing interest in geography.